Skip to content

 Investor Portal & Tax Estimates

 Log in anytime to see production data, revenue statements, and preliminary tax estimates.
-You shouldn't have to wait for a final K-1 to plan your estimated payments and year-end strategy.
+You shouldn't have to wait for the final year-end paperwork to plan your estimated payments and year-end strategy.

 Investment Structuring

-We've intentionally structured our programs to preserve working interest classification and active income treatment.
-It's a deliberate choice that ensures you get the most favorable tax treatment the law allows.
+We structured our programs specifically to preserve working interest classification and active income treatment.
+That's a deliberate choice so you get the most favorable tax treatment the law allows.

 Ready to dig deeper?
 Learn how to invest in oil and gas with BassEXP, see exactly how our direct participation programs are structured to maximize your tax benefits, or browse our current drilling projects to see what's available now.